Referring a patient

 Advice for GPs managing and referring acutely unwell patients

-GPs can call the King's TALK service phoneline to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell medical patients.
+GPs can call the Consultant Connect phone line to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
+For more information see the Acute Medicine service page.

 GPs can discuss rapid access clinic review, ED attendance, and admission avoidance by phoning the Consultant Connect service.